stac-extensions/card4l/sar/README.md

 Whether the metadata are provided in a single record relevant to all pixels, or separately for each pixel, is at the discretion of the data provider.

 The role names specify the values to be used in the Asset's `roles`.
 Each of the assets can either be exposed individually or grouped together in any form.
 In the latter case the role names can simply be merged to a set of unique role names.
+Roles can also be combined for a single file.
 The *italic* role names could be used as the asset's key.

 **All additional properties are required, except the once in *italic*.**